 Game design brings together the creative as well as technical aspects of game creation.
-Both of these perspectives can be studied at Wits through a unique collaborative Game Design courses.
+Both of these perspectives can be studied at Wits through a unique collaborative Game Design programme.
 This offers students the opportunity to pursue their own interests in Game creation, be it technical or creative.

 Creating a game requires a variety of skills, stretching from the technical development and programming side to the creative disciplines of illustration, animation, writing, and sound design.
 Game design is at the heart of all these, it is the point where the disciplines intersect to create something great.
 This is why the Game Design courses will be offered to students from both Electrical & Information Engineering and the Wits School of Arts.